ewpratten/ewpratten.com/content/blog/2020-09-10-CodeSpaces-For-FRC.md

 description: "Robotics software development in your browser"
 date:   2020-09-10
 tags: github codespaces
+extra:
     excerpt: >-
         I was recently accepted into the GitHub Codespaces beta test program and decided to try it out on the largest open source project I am currently involved with.
 aliases: [/blog/2020/09/10/codespaces-for-frc]
 ---